marioBonales/hubot/README.md

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.

-This version is designed to be deployed on heroku.
+This version is designed to be deployed on heroku, with party chat hooks

 Playing with Hubot
 ==================